 When an insurance company fails to pay a claim that they obviously should pay under the terms of the contract, it’s called acting in bad faith.
-It’s essential for injury victims who believe their insurance company is acting in bad faith to contact an experienced personal injury lawyer to discuss strategies for getting the compensation needed to make a full recovery.
+It’s essential for injury victims who believe their insurance company is acting in bad faith to contact an experienced Las Vegas personal injury law firm to discuss strategies for getting the compensation needed to make a full recovery.
 Here’s what you need to know about Nevada’s bad faith insurance laws.

 What’s Bad Faith?